 - 1. As markets permit, attempt to sell jack pine sales associated with the 1980 Oak Lake Fire.
 As part of this, look for opportunities to post sale scarify approximately 50 acres of jack pine to promote regeneration. - 2.
 Evaluate jack pine regeneration sites.
 Supplemental seed up to 50 acres as necessary. - 3.
-There will be 113 acres of red pine rotations sites ready to be replanted.
-Contract these areas for chemical and mechanical site preparation.
-These sites are to be planted in 2023. - 4.
-Evaluate oak regeneration sites and conduct prescribed burns, as weather permits, on approximately 50 acres to release young oak from competition.
+Chemical and mechanical site preparation were conducted on 114 acres of red pine plantation rotations in 2022.
+These sites will be contracted for hand planting in 2023. - 4.
+Evaluate oak regeneration sites and conduct prescribed burns, as weather permits, on approximately 50 acres to release young oak from competition. - 5.
+Evaluate acorns in the fall and if a good crop is present, scarify mature red oak stands for regeneration.